Dig-A-Hash/bitcoin-node-hub/README.md

 `npm run build`

-Run the production build, by setting the desired port.
 NUXT_BITCOIN_NODE_CREDENTIALS must be setup with credentials for each node to be monitored.
-Setup both prior to running node `.output/server/index.mjs`.
+Setup credentials to your nodes prior to running the server.

 ## Run Production Build